researchat/notes/ep17/shownotes.md

 ## Title
-- Does 4n frog have half amounts of ghost of 2n frog?
+- Does 4n frog have half amount of 2n frog ghost?
 - Ghost in the half-shell

 ## Show notes